bytefish/bytefish.de/blog/nancy_owin.md

 ### Authentication Service ###

 By now we have finished the database access and implemented the hashing of passwords.
-Now we can define
+Now we can define the service to perform the actual user authentication.

-The Authenticatication service is going to access the database, and it is probably not the only service.
+The Authenticatication service is going to access the database, and it is probably not the only service to do so.
+Let's create a base class, that holds a ``DatabaseFactory``.

 ```csharp
 using TokenAuthentication.Infrastructure.Database;